Nethereum/Wonka/README.md

 # Quick Run

-Though not yet quite available, the code from the [Test Online](https://github.com/Nethereum/Wonka/blob/master/WonkaSystem/WonkaSystem/TestHarness/WonkaNoviceOnlineChainTest.cs) example will soon be incorporated into the [Nethereum Playground](http://playground.nethereum.com/) set of samples.
+Though not yet quite available, the code from the [Test Online (Async)](https://github.com/Nethereum/Wonka/blob/master/WonkaSystem/WonkaSystem/TestHarness/WonkaNoviceOnlineChainTestAsync.cs) example will soon be incorporated into the [Nethereum Playground](http://playground.nethereum.com/) set of samples.
 There, you will be able to deploy an instance of Wonka to an hosted Ethereum client, after which you can then create and invoke a RuleTree as separate transactions.

+You can also use the simple [Test Online](https://github.com/Nethereum/Wonka/blob/master/WonkaSystem/WonkaSystem/TestHarness/WonkaNoviceOnlineChainTest.cs) example and step through it in order to gain a comprehensive understanding.
+If you wish to test against a local Ethereum client on your development box, simply change the CONST_ONLINE_TEST_CHAIN_URL member to an empty value.

 # Quick Setup (i.e., for local use)